MathieuNls/bianca/bianca.md

 \red{
 In this next example, we present two couples $c_{a_3}$ (figure \ref{fig:orient}) and $c_{b_3}$ (figure \ref{fig:jsoup} that belong to Jsoup and Orientdb, respectively.
 $c_{a_3}$ has been commited in November 2013 while $c_{b_3}$ came two years later in October 2015.
-This is an example where the proposed fix give a direction towards the actual fix.
+This is an example where the proposed fix gives a direction towards the actual fix.
 In  $c_{a_3}$ and $c_{b_3}$ we can see that the developers are working with the \texttt{StringBuilder} class.
 The \texttt{StringBuilder} class is explained as follows in the Java documentation: \textit{A mutable sequence of characters.
 This class provides an API compatible with StringBuffer, but with no guarantee of synchronization.
 This class is designed for use as a drop-in replacement for StringBuffer in places where the string buffer was being used by a single thread (as is generally the case).
 Where possible, it is recommended that this class be used in preference to StringBuffer as it will be faster under most implementations.}
 Developers usually use the \texttt{StringBuilder} class to build strings using the \texttt{append} and \texttt{insert} methods.
 Using the \texttt{StringBuilder} class rather than plain string concatenation (i.e. using the \texttt{+} operator) is a good Java practice as it improves performances.
-In both cases, the code have been modified to avoid the appending of \texttt{null} string.
+In both cases, the code has been modified to avoid the appending of \texttt{null} string.
-On JSoup, it is done by the method \texttt{shouldCollapseAttribute} which is responsible to find the value is empty.
+On JSoup, it is done by the method \texttt{shouldCollapseAttribute} which is responsible to find out if the value is empty.
 On Orientdb, it is done by a simple null check on the string named \texttt{right}.
 Note that this kind of \textit{bug} would not have been picked up by a static analysis tool such as PMD \cite{pmd} because it is \textit{legal} to pass a null string as a parameter of function expecting a string.
 In both cases, however, the developers were tasked to avoid the appending of null strings.